mdcarlson/pcf-aws-63r53rk54v0r/nonprod/README.md

 # TODOS

 - create S3 buckets in control plane terraforming
-- common descriptions/creation of Github repos and keys
-- change to use CP credhub (not ops man credhub)
 - use RDS for database instead of internal
 - update certificates
 - base pas configuration, with operations capturing features?